coop152/obsidian-vaults/Year 3/Implementing SoC Designs/Week 10.md

 ![](Pasted%20image%2020231206120556.png)
 This is a simplified diagram showing how a chip design goes from an initial behavioural model to a manufactured and tested ASIC, ready to be used.
 These steps in particular are of interest:
 ### Place and Route (P&R)
+**Placement** (in this context) is the act of mapping cells onto the surface of the silicon so that they sit near each other as necessary, but do not overlap.
+Ideally, cells which are connected together ought to be placed adjacently though this is not always possible.
+There will likely be constraints that prevent cells from being placed in the ideal place.
+Finding the optimal placement is prohibitively expensive, but finding something that approaches it is desirable because of how much easier it makes routing.
+It can also increase performance and reduce power consumption by shortening the interconnection wires.
+The "ideal" placement would have all of the cells clumped tightly together, but this is not feasible.
+In some cases this could make routing entirely impossible, and some extra space has to be left for later modifications such as **buffer insertion**.
+Therefore, *utilisation* cannot be 100%.

+After placement is complete, the **routeing** process takes place.
+Routeing consists of trying to interconnect the placed cells with wires.
+Obviously wires cannot touch or cross, but there will be a number of wiring layers available.
+The preference is to use lower layers only as much as possible - especially for local interconnection - as it minimises parasitic load capacitance.
+If the placement and wiring is too dense then it may not be possible to complete routeing.
+In this case, the user must relax the utilisation/area constraints to make some space.
+### Floorplanning